Skip to main content

 Support EngineerTriage

-For information about creating a custom Support Engineer policy in the vendor portal, see Support Engineer in Configuring RBAC Policies.
+For information about creating a custom Support Engineer policy in the Vendor Portal, see Support Engineer in Configuring RBAC Policies.

-Read OnlyReadMembers assigned the default Read Only role in the vendor portal are assigned the GitHub Read role in the collab repository.
+Read OnlyReadThe Vendor Portal assigns members with the default Read Only role the GitHub Read role in the collab repository.

 SalesN/A

-Users assigned the custom Sales role in the vendor portal do not have access to the collab repository.
+Users assigned the custom Sales role in the Vendor Portal do not have access to the collab repository.

-For information about creating a custom Sales policy in the vendor portal, see Sales in Configuring RBAC Policies.
+For information about creating a custom Sales policy in the Vendor Portal, see Sales in Configuring RBAC Policies.

-Custom policies with **/admin under allowed:Admin
+Custom policies with **/admin in allowed:Admin

-Custom policies without **/admin under allowed:Read Only
+Custom policies without **/admin in allowed:Read Only

-Change the Default Role
+Change the default role

 • team/support-issues/read